History of Grey's Anatomy in Timeline

 May 17, 2018: Season 14 Finale

-On May 17, 2018, Grey's Anatomy Season 14 concluded.
+On May 17, 2018, Grey's Anatomy Season 14 came to a close, concluding another season.

 September 27, 2018: Season 15 Premiere

-On September 27, 2018, Grey's Anatomy Season 15 premiered on ABC.
+On September 27, 2018, Grey's Anatomy Season 15 premiered, continuing the series' run.

-2018: Station 19 Spin-off Premiere
+2018: Spin-off Series Premiere

 Loading Video...

-January 2020: Justin Chambers Departure Announcement
+January 2020: Justin Chambers Departs the Series

-In January 2020, Justin Chambers announced that he had departed the series to pursue more diverse career opportunities and that his final episode had aired on November 14, 2019.
+In January 2020, Justin Chambers announced that he had departed Grey's Anatomy to pursue more diverse career opportunities, marking the end of his long-standing role on the show.

 April 9, 2020: Season 16 Finale

-On April 9, 2020, Grey's Anatomy Season 16 concluded.
+On April 9, 2020, Grey's Anatomy Season 16 ended.

 November 12, 2020: Season 17 Premiere

-On November 12, 2020, Grey's Anatomy Season 17 premiered on ABC.
+On November 12, 2020, Grey's Anatomy Season 17 premiered, introducing new challenges and storylines.

-2020: ABC Studios renamed to ABC Signature
+2020: ABC Studios Renamed to ABC Signature

-March 2021: Giacomo Gianniotti Departure
+March 2021: Giacomo Gianniotti Departs the Series

-May 10, 2021: Season 18 Renewal
+May 10, 2021: Renewal for Season 18

-On May 10, 2021, Grey's Anatomy was renewed for an 18th season by ABC.
+On May 10, 2021, Grey's Anatomy was renewed for an 18th season, ensuring its continued presence on television.

 May 2021: Jesse Williams and Greg Germann Leave Main Cast